 I help a lot of leaders create individual development plans using some variation of this process.
-This time of year (January) is always especially busy.

 Although every leader I work with is unique, it seems like the development goals end up being somewhat common from year to year.